simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 The balance command is quite flexible; here is the full detail on how to control what it reports.
-If the following seems complicated, don't worry - this is for advanced reporting, and it does typically take some time and experimentation to get clear on all these report modes.
+If the following seems complicated, don't worry - this is for advanced reporting, and it does take time and experimentation to get familiar with all the report modes.

 There are three important option groups: